micro-os-plus/web-jekyll/pages/user-manual/basic-concepts.md

 µOS++ threads include support for interruption, but this support is cooperative, i.e. threads that might be interrupted should check for interruption requests and quit inner loops in an ordered manner.

+### Thread Control Blocks (TCBs)

+A thread control block (TCB) is a data structure used by the scheduler to maintain information about a thread.
+Each thread requires its own TCB.

+Being implemented in a structured, object oriented language like C++, the µOS++ threads implicitly have instance data structures associated with the objects, which are functionally equivalent to common TCBs; in other words, the µOS++ TCBs are the actual thread instances themselves.

+The thread internal variables are protected, and cannot be directly accessed from user code, but for all relevant members there are public accessor and mutator functions defined.

 ## Scheduling

 The mechanism that performs the context switches is also called **scheduling**, and the code implementing this mechanism is also called **scheduler**.